davedoesdev/simple-crypt/README.md

 ## Crypt.prototype.decrypt(data, cb)

-> Decrypt data using AES-128-CBC and the key you passed to [Crypt](#cryptkey-options) when you created this object.
+> Decrypt data using AES-128-CBC and the key you passed to [Crypt.make](#cryptmakekey-options-cb) when you created this object.
 If you passed a (PEM-encoded) RSA private key then an `ekey` property is expected to be present on the `data` parameter (below).
 The private key is used to decrypt the `ekey` in order to obtain the AES key.

 **Parameters:**

 - `{Object} data` A result object returned by [encrypt](#cryptprototypeencryptdata-iv-cb).
 You may have received this from another party, for instance.

-  - If you didn't pass `options.json` as `false` to [Crypt](#cryptkey-options) then the data will be JSON-parsed after it's encrypted.
+  - If you didn't pass `options.json` as `false` to [Crypt.make](#cryptmakekey-options-cb) then the data will be JSON-parsed after it's encrypted.
 Otherwise, you'll receive a `Buffer` (on Node.js) or binary-encoded string.

-  - If you didn't pass `options.check` as `false` to [Crypt](#cryptkey-options) then a SHA-256 checksum is expected to be prepended to the decrypted data.
+  - If you didn't pass `options.check` as `false` to [Crypt.make](#cryptmakekey-options-cb) then a SHA-256 checksum is expected to be prepended to the decrypted data.
 The checksum is verified against the rest of the decrypted data.

-  - If you didn't pass `options.pad` as `false` to [Crypt](#cryptkey-options) then the decrypted data is expected to be padded to a multiple of 16 bytes and will be unpadded automatically.
+  - If you didn't pass `options.pad` as `false` to [Crypt.make](#cryptmakekey-options-cb) then the decrypted data is expected to be padded to a multiple of 16 bytes and will be unpadded automatically.

 - `{Function} cb` Function called with the result.
 It's passed the following arguments: